MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialnavigationstartedeventargs_isnavigatingx.md

 Whether the gesture involves horizontal navigation.

 ## -remarks
-If the user has moved their hand or spatial controller so as to snap to vertical rails, for example, this will return false.
+If the user has moved their hand or motion controller so as to snap to vertical rails, for example, this will return false.

 ## -examples